 If changes need to be done manually, you can:

 Fork the pygmt feedstock repository if you haven’t already.
 If you have a fork, update it.

 Update the version number and sha256 hash on

 recipe/meta.yaml.
 You can get the hash from the PyPI “Download files” section.

 Add or remove any new dependencies (most are probably only

 Make a new branch, commit, and push the changes to your personal fork.

-Create a PR against the original feedstock master.
+Create a PR against the original feedstock main.

 Once the CI tests pass, merge the PR or ask a maintainer to do so.